 Education

-Ph.D. in Film and Comparative Literature, Université de Montréal and Postdoctoral fellowship in Art & Culture at the School for the Contemporary Arts, Simon Fraser University, Vancouver.
-I am fluent in English, French, Portuguese, and Spanish, and have published and taught in all of those languages.
+Hudson Moura holds a Ph.D. in Film and Comparative Literature from Université de Montréal and completed a Postdoctoral Fellowship in Art & Culture at the School for the Contemporary Arts, Simon Fraser University, Vancouver.
+A multilingual scholar fluent in English, French, Portuguese, and Spanish, Hudson has published and taught extensively in all of these languages.
+His scholarly work bridges diverse cultural, political, and linguistic contexts, contributing significantly to the fields of film studies, comparative literature, contemporary arts, and politics.

 Editorship

 Founder and editor-in-chief of the academic peer-reviewed journal Interactive Film and Media Journal hosted by Toronto Metropolitan University Library and Archive and OJS/PKP open-access journal system.
-Also, chair of the international Interactive Film and Media Virtual Conference and the #IFM Research Network.
+The journal has published significant proceedings from the Interactive Film and Media Conference, including Vol. 4, N. 1 (2023/2024), Vol. 3, N. 1 (Winter 2023), and Vol. 2, N. 4 (Fall 2022).
+As editor, I have also curated special issues such as the “Trajectoires du cinéma brésilien contemporain” (Vol. 22, N. 1, Fall 2011) and the “Jerusa Pires Ferreira Dossier” (February 2008).

 Promoting Diversity, Critical Thinking, and Writing Practice